Launching Emacs

 package-init cost on every launch.

-Best for sanity checks, CI, and just bench runs.
-Avoid for day-to-day
+Best for sanity checks and trying out config changes.
+Avoid for

 Daemon + client

-connect with just client / just client-tty from elsewhere.
-Each
+Thejust daemon / just client / just client-tty recipes are

 Stop the daemon with C-c in its terminal, or from any client: